about Nathan Horner

 Van Gogh, and

 John Singer Sargent.
-A full-time Painting and Drawing major, Horner painted for
+A full-time Painting and Drawing major studying under Netter Worthington, He also painted for

 the Drama department as a "Scenic Artist."
 Living in San Diego, he began to surf,

-and work as a graphic artist for Tony Magnusson and Mike Ternasky of H-Street Skateboards, www.h-street.com working with Artists Scott Obradavich, and Carl Hyndman.
-(Note: H-Street later became Plan-B Skateboards which then spawned a number of
+and work as a graphic artist for Tony Magnusson and Mike Ternasky of H-Street Skateboards, www.h-street.com working with Artists Scott Obradovich, and Carl Hyndman.
+(Note: H-Street later became Plan-B Skateboards which then spawned a several

 other companies.
 Legendary Vert Skateboarder and entrepreneur Tony Magnusson then